AntoniosHadji/AntoniosHadji.github.io/_posts/2016-01-11-welcome-to-jekyll.markdown

 I learned to touch type in 2015.
 So as I'm building muscle memory for typing it makes sense to me to use the same software for all my writing.
 Jekyll lets me quickly write down my thoughts in markdown format, push to github, and I'm done sharing my thoughts with the whole world.

-Stay tuned for more content in 2016 and feel free to reach out to me if you think I can help you solve a problem.

 Another feature I like:
 Jekyll also offers powerful support for code snippets: